 Vision for the Institute

-As a medical astrologer, I have sometimes been hypersensitive to the notion that my approaches are not sufficiently scientific, but the missing point here is that astrology in general and medical astrology in particular are part of traditional body of knowledge that is intimately tied to concepts of divine order, balance and harmony, and diet and herbs.
+As a medical astrologer, I have sometimes been hypersensitive to the notion that my approaches are not sufficiently scientific, but the missing point here is that astrology in general and medical astrology in particular are part of traditional body of knowledge that is intimately tied to concepts of divine order, balance and harmony as well as to diet and herbs.

 On the general level, astrology is concerned with timing, but a good astrologer will be able to look at the ramifications of any contemplated activity.
 The question is not whether an attempt will be successful but whether it will bring the individual and those impacted by the action into greater harmony with the divine.